AnsTri-08/Design-and-Noise-analysis-of-CMOS-ineverter/README.md

 # Design-and-Noise-analysis-of-CMOS-ineverter
-Design and Noise analysis of CMOS ineverter
+=>Design and Noise analysis of CMOS ineverter

 This project has motive of experimenting with working of an inverter and understanding the parameters involved with it.
 The design will utilise the models that are present under the skywater 130nm pdk and various open source tools such as, Xschem, NGSPICE, etc.

 The whole process starts with analysis of NMOS and PMOS devices, specifically the 1.8v standard models available inside the pdk to determine a common working W/L ratio and also the gm, ron and similar values.
 After this we start with the design of a CMOS inverter that includes schematic and measurement of noise margin parameters.

-General MOS Analysis
+->General MOS Analysis

+!(IMAGES/NMOS.png)
 I used the above to plot the basic characteristic plots for an NMOS Transistor, That is Ids vs Vds and Ids vs Vgs.